nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * If there is no argument, the task will become floating.
 * `START_DATE` refer to the starting date and time of an event.
 For a task, the timestamp will be automatically saved as start date and time when the task is created.
 User can input start date and time for events.
 * `TAG` is for users to write tags for different tasks.
 Mulitple tags are available by typing `t/TAG t/TAG`.
+* `NUMBER_OF_RECURRING TASK` is for users to create weekly recurring task.
+For example, when NUMBER_OF_WEEKLY_RECURRING_TASK is 1 which    means one more tasks will be created with the openTime and endTime one weekly later.

 Examples: